martintomas/reactive_observers/README.md

 end
 ```

-Initialize method of class can quickly get out of the hand and It can be impossible to initialize it only with observed object information.
-Fortunately, observing can be defined at object level which doesn't require initialization.
+Initialize method of class can quickly get out of the hand and It can be impossible to initialize it only with observed object data.
+Fortunately, observing can be defined at object level which doesn't require initialization at all.

 ```ruby
 class ComplexStatisticsService